poirier/wcperoku/README.md

     1. Next to "Manage my Channels v", change the dropdown to "Preview and Publish".

-    1. Scroll down and click "Submit for publishing".
+    1. Scroll down and click "Schedule publishing".